learnwithgurpreet/react-autocomplete/MIGRATION.md

 * Add note to inform screen reader users the amount of available resutls.
 Configurable via prop: `numberOfResultsAvailableCopy`

+### Breaking changes
+* Removed control of visibility of the menu via prop.

 ### Roadmap
 Will be a breaking change
 * If you need to access to the `input` DOM element, create a reference and send it as prop.
 The imperative API is removed now.